xSnapi/cpp_pathfinding_using_sfml/README.md

 - holding A and left click places start node
 - holding D and left click places finish node

-I'm just a beginner so any advices are appreciated
+I'm just a noob here so any advices are appreciated c: